 Research Names at the Museum

-The Museum’s Holocaust Survivors and Victims resource center is located on the second floor of the Museum.
-At the Museum, you can access the full Database of Holocaust Survivor and Victim Names, International Tracing Service (ITS) digital collections, the Benjamin and Vladka Meed Registry of Holocaust Survivors, and other Museum resources.
-Staff is available to assist you with your research Sunday through Friday from 10 a.m. to 5 p.m.
+The Museum’s Holocaust Survivors and Victims Resource Center is located on the second floor of the Museum.
+It is open Sunday through Friday from 10 a.m. to 5 p.m., except for federal holidays and Yom Kippur.
+At the Museum, you can access the full Database of Holocaust Survivor and Victim Names, the ITS Digital Archive, the Benjamin and Vladka Meed Registry of Holocaust Survivors, and other Museum resources.